veselyo/miniml/README.md

 *   **Interactive REPL (Read-Eval-Print Loop):**
     Allows users to type MiniML expressions and see immediate results.
-*   **Simultaneous Semantics Comparison:** The REPL uniquely displays the output of an expression as evaluated by *all three* semantics (substitution, dynamic, and lexical) side-by-side, offering a clear and immediate comparison.
+*   **Simultaneous Semantics Comparison:** The REPL uniquely displays the output of an expression as evaluated by all three semantics side-by-side, offering a clear and immediate comparison.
 *   **Core Functional Language Constructs:** Supports integers, booleans, arithmetic and comparison operators, conditionals, first-class functions, `let` bindings, and recursive functions (`let rec`).